10037005/IITC-Replayer/README.md

 # IITC-Replayer

 I'm fairly certain that both sides of the XMA OP team have long developed their own internal COMM log replay tools.
-The plugin in this repository is just a lightweight, vibe-coding style replayer built on top of IITC.
+This repository offers just a lightweight, vibe-coding style replayer built on top of IITC.
 Its main purpose is to give players who don’t have access to OP-level replayers—or who need to share replays in a desensitized form—a way to review activity.

 Within this repository: